IRHPC/irhpc.github.io/docs/compiling/08_singularity.md

 ```

 #### Moving containers to Elja
-We have our working cointer and want to start running it on the HPC cluster.
+We have our working container and want to start running it on the HPC cluster.
 To do this we will have to use SCP

 ```bash
 $ scp -i ~/.ssh/<Your private SSH key> /path/to/containers/lolcow.sif <username>@elja.hi.is:~/containers